Thursday, April 18, 2019

 .

-Me, pointing down the street: “What direction is that?”
+Me, pointing down the street in the direction the quad was pointed: “What direction is that?”

 Dan WG5G: “South Sudan!”